Seagate/cortx-hare/rfc/7/README.md

 - .. and m0d services &mdash; they are defined in systemd scripts as dependent on hax.

+### EVENT: node crashes

+DETECTED BY: Consul

+REACTION: Consul node state changes.

+CHAIN REACTION: Pacemaker, which is polling nodes' state information from the Consul, learns about the node crash and does the failover.

 ### EVENT: `consul` agent is not accessible

 XXX